|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 February 7, 2013

-Wahab Riaz, the Pakistan left-arm fast bowler, took a hat-trick in the Quaid-e-Azam as he finished with career-best figures of 9 for 59 against Lahore Ravi to boost his chances of a recall for the one-day series against South Africa.
+Wahab Riaz, the Pakistan left-arm fast bowler, took a hat-trick in the Quaid-e-Azam Trophy and finished with career-best figures of 9 for 59 against Lahore Ravi to boost his chances of a recall for the one-day series against South Africa.

 Riaz, 27, last played for Pakistan 11 months ago in the Asia Cup but is having a productive first-class season with 48 wickets in 12 matches so far.
 He was selected for recent tour of India but was not included for any of the one-day internationals.